 Do you want to tire the kids out for a night of peace and quiet?
-Take them hiking on the Y Trail in Provo, Utah to drain their energy!
+Take them hiking on the Y Trail in Provo, UT to drain their energy!

-There is a concrete “Y” plastered on the side of the Y Mountain.
+There is a concrete “Y” plastered on the side of Y Mountain.
 This is directly above Brigham Young University.
-The “Y” is an insignia for BYU University and was built over 100 years ago.
+The “Y” is an insignia for the BYU campus and was built over 100 years ago.

 After hiking, make sure to lay your head on a comfortable pillow and check in to one of the hotels offered on this site.